tmad4000/VoiceFlow/docs/DESIGN.md

 - Check for "voiceflow" prefix → execute immediately
 - Otherwise, wait for pause/end_of_turn before executing
 - Ignore `turn_is_formatted=true` for command detection (avoid double-fire)
+- Match commands against tokenized `words` (not raw substring) and use word indices for dedupe
 - Configurable pause duration (default 500ms) if not relying purely on endpointing

 ---